Vāsudeva: Vāsudeva Temple in Mathura (1st c. CE)

+Fusion into Vaishnavism

 Naneghat inscription (1st century BCE)

 The Naneghat inscription, dated to the 1st century BCE, mentions both Samkarshana and Vāsudeva, along with the Vedic deities of Indra, Chandra, and the four Lokapala guardians Yama, Varuna and Kubera and Vāsava.
 This provided the link between Vedic tradition and the Vaishnava tradition.
 Given it is inscribed in stone and dated to 1st-century BCE, it also linked the religious thought in the post-Vedic centuries in late 1st millennium BCE with those found in the unreliable highly variant texts such as the Puranas dated to later half of the 1st millennium CE.
 The inscription is a reliable historical record, providing a name and floruit to the Satavahana dynasty.